Drunkendragonify/KermitRansom/README.md

 Ransomeware based around Kermit the Muppet - I WILL NOT BE HELD ACCOUNT FOR ANY USE OF THIS PROGRAM

-To do
+# To do
-- finish encryption
+- Finish encryption
-- add instructions as to how to get rid of it
+- Add instructions as to how to get rid of it
-- implement into other programs
+- Implement into other programs

-Done
+# Done
 - Design
 - Window complete